Learning Services Department

 • Domain Review - held once every three years to determine what, if any, information is needed to determine eligibility for services.
 These meetings are all held on the phone.

-• Progress Review - a formal meeting that may result in changes being made to the IEP through an amendment, but not looking at the whole plan.
+• Progress Review - a formal meeting that might result in changes being made to the IEP through an amendment, but not looking at the whole plan.

 Programming and Services for Students with IEPs at Willowbrook High School

-The District offers different levels of programming.
-The IEP team will determine the least restrictive educational environment for your student at their annual review each year.
+District 88 offers different levels of programming.
+The IEP team will determine the least-restrictive educational environment for your student during his/her annual review.

 • General Education without support